Junior Achievement Discovery Center opens for students from both Richmond and Columbia County schools

 The discovery center is full of simulated businesses — including restaurants, local hospitals, colleges and even a Delta Airline– teaching kids how to spend money the right way.

-“As you see there are many businesses represented throughout the region some are national just how commerce work not in this area but across the country how you precure good had services how you sell good and services” said Mayor Garnett Johnson, City of Augusta.
+“As you see there are many businesses represented throughout the region some are national just how commerce work not in this area but across the country how you procure good had services how you sell goods and services,” said Mayor Garnett Johnson, City of Augusta.

 It also teaches them entrepreneurship.

-“you look at all these wonderful sponsors that going to be teaching our kids financial stewardship how to balance a check book partnership how to earn a good wage and how to balance your budget, so this is just unbelievable teaching our kids life skills” said Johnson.
+“You look at all these wonderful sponsors that going to be teaching our kids financial stewardship how to balance a check book partnership how to earn a good wage and how to balance your budget, so this is just unbelievable teaching our kids life skills,” said Mayor Johnson.